Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Implementation of the time evolution operator

 \subsection{Qubit connectivity and pair ordering}

 The Hamiltonian in Eq.~\eqref{H} contains an all-to-all interaction term.
-Using the implementation of $U_2(t)$ from Eq.~\eqref{U2} we have to make all qubits interact with all the others during the simulation at least once.
+Using the implementation of $U_2(t)$ from Eq.~\eqref{U2}, we have to make all qubits interact with all the others at least once during the simulation.
 This fact implies that in a quantum computation the circuit implementing the sequence of $U_2(t)$ operators for each particle pair must be adapted to the particular topology of the specific quantum device employed for the simulation.
-As shown in Ref.~\cite{hall2021simulation} it is possible to construct $U_2(t)$ with only linear connectivity and with a gate depth of $N$ using a swap network (the same scheme was later adopted for tensor-network simulations in Ref.~\cite{RoggeroMPS2021}).
-The algorithm consists in applying the $u_{ij}$ propagator to a qubit pair followed by a $SWAP$ gate which exchanges the qubit state.
+As shown in Ref.~\cite{hall2021simulation} it is possible to construct $U_2(t)$ with only linear connectivity and with a gate depth of $N$ using a SWAP network (SN)$\textrm{---}$the same scheme was later adopted for tensor-network simulations in Ref.~\cite{RoggeroMPS2021}.
+The algorithm consists in applying the $u_{ij}$ propagator to a qubit pair followed by a SWAP gate which exchanges the qubit state.
 The new unitary $w_{ij}$ is thus